b-open-io/theme-token/README.md

 bunx shadcn@latest add https://themetoken.dev/r/themes/[origin].json
 ```

-Replace `[origin]` with the inscription origin ID.
+Replace `[origin]` with the theme's inscription origin ID (e.g., `85702d92...cf_0`).

 ## What is Theme Token?

-Theme Token inscribes UI themes on blockchain as NFT assets.
-Any app using ShadCN UI can install and apply these on-chain themes directly via the ShadCN CLI.
+Theme Token inscribes UI themes on the BSV blockchain as NFT assets.
+Any app using ShadCN UI can install these on-chain themes directly via the standard ShadCN CLI.

+**For Designers:** True ownership with authorship recorded on-chain.
+Sell on any ordinal marketplace.

+**For Developers:** 100% compatible with ShadCN ecosystem.
+One command to install.

+**For Users:** Buy once, use across all supported apps.
+Collect rare themes.

-## Schema
+## Theme Token Schema

+Themes are inscribed in this format:

 ```json
 {